 Methane (CH4) is the second most important anthropogenic greenhouse gas, with an estimated global warming potential per molecule 25 times greater over a 100 year horizon and 72 times greater over a 20 years horizon than CO2.
-Between 1750 and 2009, CH4 accounted for 18.1% of the radiative forcing caused by the increase in well-mixed greenhouse gases (WMO, 2010).
+Between 1750 and 2010, CH4 accounted for about 18% of total increase in radiative forcing due to long-lived greenhouse gases in the atmosphere (WMO, 2011c).

 Analyses of air trapped in ice cores from Antarctica and the Arctic revealed that the current atmospheric CH4 mole fraction is the highest it has been over the last 650,000 years (Solomon et al., 2007).
-The mole fraction of CH4 remained steady at 700 ppb from 1000 A.D. until the start of the industrial era (Etheridge et al., 1998). after which it began to increase.
-Measurements in ice cores from Antarctica and Greenland have shown that the differences in CH4 mole fractions between the Northern and Southern Hemispheres ranged from 24 to 58 ppb between 1000 and 1800 A.D.
-(Etheridge et al., 1998), but is now as high as about 150 ppb (see Fig. 4.3), reflecting more emissions in the Northern Hemisphere, where major anthropogenic and natural sources are situated.
+The mole fraction of CH4 remained steady at 700 ppb from 1000 A.D. until the start of the industrial era (Etheridge et al., 1998), after which it began to increase.
+Measurements in ice cores have shown that the interpolar differences in CH4 mole fractions between Greenland and Antarctica ranged from 24 to 58 ppb between 1000 and 1800 A.D.
+(Etheridge et al., 1998).
+This difference reached a value of 136 ppb as follows from the comparison of northern high and southern high latitude averaged over the years 1984 to 2010, Fig. 4.3.
+This fact reflects emissions from the Northern Hemisphere, where major anthropogenic and natural sources are situated.

 CH4 is emitted by both natural and anthropogenic sources, including natural wetlands, oceans, landfills, rice paddies, enteric fermentation, fossil fuel production and consumption and biomass burning.
-Denman et al. (2007) estimated the global emission of CH4 is 582 teragrams (Tg) CH4 per year, with more than 60% related to anthropogenic activities.
-CH4 is destroyed by reaction with hydroxyl radicals (OH) in both the troposphere and stratosphere, and by reaction with chlorine atoms and O(1D), an excited state of oxygen, in the stratosphere.
+Denman et al. (2007) estimated the global emission of CH_4 is 582 teragrams (Tg) CH_4 per year, with more than 60% related to anthropogenic activities.
+CH4 removed from the atmosphere by reaction with hydroxyl radicals (OH) in both the troposphere and stratosphere, and by reaction with chlorine atoms and $O(^{1}D)$, an excited state of oxygen, in the stratosphere.
 CH4 is one of the most important sources of water vapour in the stratosphere and has an atmospheric lifetime of about 10 years.
 More information regarding sources and sinks of CH4 must be collected to better understand the budget of atmospheric CH4.

-Mole fractions of CH4 are analyzed by using data submitted to the WDCGG from fixed stations and some ships.
+Mole fractions of CH_4 are analyzed by using data submitted to the WDCGG from fixed stations and some ships.
 These observational sites are shown on the map at the beginning of this chapter.